GOP primaries threaten Republican hopes of winning back Senate

 The Club for Growth, a conservative, free-market political advocacy group, says it will spend as much as $10 million to help Mooney in West Virginia.
 The group endorsed Rosendale for Senate in 2018, when he lost a hard-fought battle to Tester by 3.5 percentage points, and backed him again when he ran for the House in 2020.

-A GOP strategist on Thursday warned that Rosendale will get flattened if he decides to run against Sheehy, an early sign that the primary will be bare-knuckled battle.
+A GOP strategist warned Thursday that Rosendale will get flattened if he decides to run against Sheehy, an early sign that the primary will be bare-knuckled battle.

 Both Mooney and Rosendale are viewed as more allied with Trump’s Make America Great Again Movement.